-The IPFIX Adapter is used to handle IPFIX telemetry data received and parsed by either of the IPFIX UDP Parser or IPFIX TCP Parser.
-Received flows are decoded from the messages into the canonical flow format and are published to the flow repository
+The IPFIX Adapter handles IPFIX telemetry data received and parsed by either of the IPFIX UDP Parser or IPFIX TCP Parser.
+Received flows are decoded from the messages into the canonical flow format and published to the flow repository.

+'''

 Class Name org.opennms.netmgt.telemetry.protocols.netflow.adapter.ipfix.IpfixAdapter

+'''

-Table 131.
+Table 138.
 Parameters for the IPFIX TCP Parser

-Parameter Description Requir ed Default value templateTimeou t Templates must be re-declared in the given duration or they will be dropped no 30 minutes maxClockSkew The maximum delta in seconds between exporter and Minion timestamps. no 0 clockSkewEvent Rate Used to rate-limit clock skew events in seconds. no 3600 dnsLookupsEnab led Used to enable or disable DNS resolution for flows. no true
+Parameter Description Default value templateTimeou t Templates must be redeclared in the given duration or they will be dropped. no 30 minutes

+Parameter Description Requir ed Default value maxClockSkew The maximum delta in seconds between exporter and Minion time stamps. no 0 clockSkewEvent Rate Used to rate-limit clock skew events in seconds. no 3600 dnsLookupsEnab led Used to enable or disable DNS resolution for flows. no true